lets-data/letsdata-python-interface/README.md

 * Plan your dataset as to what is the read destination, the write destination, the error destination and compute engine.
 Depending on these, you'll need to implement the interfaces.
     * For SQS read, implement the `letsdata_interfaces.readers.sqs.QueueMessageReader`
     * For Kinesis read, implement the `letsdata_interfaces.readers.sqs.KinesisRecordReader`
+    * For DynamoDB Streams read, implement the `letsdata_interfaces.readers.dynamodbstreams.DynamoDBStreamsRecordReader`
+    * For DynamoDB Table read, implement the `letsdata_interfaces.readers.dynamodb.DynamoDBTableItemReader`
     * For S3 read, implement the `letsdata_interfaces.readers.parsers.SingleFileParser`
     * For Sagemaker read, implement the `letsdata_interfaces.readers.sagemaker.SagemakerVectorsInterface`
+    * For Spark read, implement the mapper (single partition code) in `letsdata_interfaces.readers.spark.SparkMapperInterface` and the reducer (multi partition aggregates etc) in `letsdata_interfaces.readers.spark.SparkReducerInterface`
 * In the forked repo, implement the interfaces for the usecases.
 Example implementation of these are in the examples repo.
+* Optionally,
+    * update the requirements.txt in case you are adding new packages
+    * dockerfile in case your are adding new files / moving existing files / adding new folders
+* Build the container using the included `build.sh`
+    * build.sh supports a `test` and a `prod` env, you can specify different aws accounts etc for each.
+Alternately, you can use any one env.
-* Update the build.sh
+    * Update the `build.sh`
         * with your AWS account
         * with your test curl commands
         * with your ECR repo details
-* Optionally update the package.json in case you are adding new packages and dockerfile in case your are adding new files / moving existing files.
-* Build and upload using build.sh
+    * Build and upload using `./build.sh <env>` For example, `./build.sh test` or `./build.sh prod`
+    * We've also added a working `devconatiner/devcontainer.json` that can be used to launch vs code with the container environment.
+This is useful in case you want to do test and exploration before building an image and creating a datase.
+We've found it useful to run / test spark / jupyter notebooks locally on the container.
+Dev docs link: TBA
 * Grant #LetsData account access to the ECR Image: https://www.letsdata.io/docs/access-grants#ecr-image-access-grant
 * Create a dataset using the built image
     * Create a dataset configuration json file.
 We've included the following examples: